 WASHINGTON, D.C.–– Twelve years ago, the idea of Nuru was launched in southwestern Kenya.
-When Jake Harriman founded this organization, he had always envisioned Nuru being able to grow and scale to make a significant contribution to ending extreme poverty, especially in areas where groups like Boko Haram, ISIS, and Al Qaeda actively exploit the conditions of poverty to further their cause.
+When Jake Harriman founded this organization, he had always envisioned Nuru being able to grow.
+He envisioned it scaling to make a significant contribution to ending extreme poverty.
+Jake was thinking especially about areas where groups like Boko Haram, ISIS, and Al Qaeda actively exploit the conditions of poverty to further their cause.
 Right now, thanks to the support of faithful supporters along the way, Nuru is better positioned than ever to do just that.

-Over the last few years, Nuru Founder Jake Harriman has been taking thoughtful and intentional steps to move out of the role of CEO and continue serving from a position on Nuru’s board.
-Both Jake and Nuru International stand fully ready for this transition, and in fact, Nuru’s new CEO, Aerie Changala, has already been serving in this role in all but name for several months now.
+Over the last few years, Nuru Founder Jake Harriman took thoughtful and intentional steps to move out of the role of CEO to serve from a position on Nuru’s board.
+Both Jake and Nuru International stand fully ready for this transition.
+In fact, Nuru’s new CEO, Aerie Changala, has already been serving in this role in all but name for several months now.

-Aerie is no newcomer to Nuru or to its mission.
-He served as a Peace Corps Volunteer in northern Burkina Faso, where he was focused on microfinance initiatives with nomadic populations.
-Aerie received his BA in International Affairs at John Cabot University in Rome, Italy; MA in International Conflict Analysis at University of Kent in Canterbury, UK; and attended Stanford University’s Graduate School of Business Executive Program for Nonprofit Leaders.
-He was among the first group of people who joined Nuru back in 2008, and he has worked on the ground for extended periods with our farmers and local teams in Kenya, Ethiopia, and Nigeria.
-In fact, when it comes to our model and approach, much of what makes Nuru unique comes from his background and contributions.
+Aerie was among the first group of people who joined Nuru back in 2008.
+He has worked on the ground for extended periods with our farmers and local teams in Kenya, Ethiopia, and Nigeria.
+When it comes to our model and approach, much of what makes Nuru unique comes from his background and contributions.
 He is the right person to take Nuru forward in this next phase of growth, as Nuru focuses its efforts more and more on vulnerable and marginalized communities in the Sahel.

-I’ve never been more passionate and excited about Nuru’s mission and where we are heading, and I’m looking forward to continuing to serve with the team as a member of our board of directors.
-You might be wondering why this change, and why now, as we are celebrating major wins like the passage of the Global Fragility Act, and we are preparing to scale our approach across fragile regions of the Sahel.
+I’ve never been more passionate and excited about Nuru’s mission and where we are heading.
+I’m looking forward to continuing to serve with the team as a member of our board of directors.
+You might be wondering why this change, and why now, as we are celebrating major wins.
+We’re celebrating the passage of the Global Fragility Act, and we are preparing to scale our approach across fragile regions of the Sahel.

-Nuru International is excited to press forward with the vision of continuing to cultivate lasting meaningful choices in the most vulnerable and marginalized communities in the world.
-Building on the foundation of the last 12 years, Nuru will spend the next seven to ten years working in communities across the Sahel to build “resilience corridors” where farmer communities are able to adapt and grow together in addressing extreme poverty along with the looming threats of a changing climate and the growth of violent extremist organizations.
+Nuru is excited to press forward to cultivate lasting meaningful choices in the most vulnerable and marginalized communities in the world.
+Building on the last 12 years, Nuru will spend the next seven to ten years working in communities across the Sahel.
+Here, Nuru will build “resilience corridors” where farmer communities are able to adapt and grow together in addressing extreme poverty along with the looming threats of a changing climate and the growth of violent extremist organizations.